praisesolek/up-to-date-GAS/README.md

 # up-to-date-GAS

+(DISCONTINUED SINCE UE5 FULL RELEASE, might be restarted later if needs be)

 A fork of Unreal Engine's [GameplayAbilitiesSystem](https://docs.unrealengine.com/4.27/en-US/InteractiveExperiences/GameplayAbilitySystem/) (GAS) plugin that keeps up to date with all the changes in the repository that it can.

 ## Introduction